Skip to Main Content

 Gender

-There’s a good chance that Helen pays less for her policy than her brother pays even though he’s two years younger than she is.
+There’s a chance that Helen pays less for her policy than her brother pays even though he’s two years younger than she is.
 Underwriters would typically rather insure women than men.
 Why?
 In general, women outlive men.

 Smoking